 Skip to main content

-Step-by-step instructions on how to tie a very useful mayfly dry.
+Step-by-step instructions on how to tie a classic and useful mayfly dry.

 Compara-dun materials/recipe: